Bloc/portfolio-kami/thank-you.md

 hide: true
 ---

 Thank you for reaching out to me.
 I'll get back to you as soon as I can.
+In the mean time, check out my projects, read some of my blog posts, or just admire my portfolio.